triptec/derby-learn-by-example/README.md

 As you can see the only difference between the edit route and the view route is the actual route is /edit instead of /view and page.render('edit') instead of page.render('view') and that we don't reference the snippet, we don't want to update the snippet before we press save.

+We need to modify the snippets and add a id attribute to make our life simpler when we save them (Possible better solution is welcome!).
+Here's the snippets creation:

+    data.setNull('snippets',[
+        {
+            title: "Snippet One",
+            description: "Desc of snippet one",
+            source: "print x;",
+            id: 0

+        },
+        {
+            title: "Snippet Two",
+            description: "Desc of snippet two",
+            source: "print y;",
+            id: 1
+        },
+        {
+            title: "Snippet Three",
+            description: "Desc of snippet three",
+            source: "print z;",
+            id: 2
+        }
+    ]);

-Now lets add the saveSnippet function, the function looks like this:
+Now lets change the addSnippet function to saveSnippet function, the function looks like this:

     this.saveSnippet = function(e, el, next){
         snippet = model.get('_snippet');